 The power of film to shape our perceptions and open audiences up to new modes of thinking and feeling is truly unparalleled.

 Filmmaking is by definition collaborative and interdisciplinary.
-Although filmmakers at Marlboro pursue their ideas and passions first and learn the skills to develop their craft along the way, any artistic pursuit requires a deep examination of intent and impact.
-Developing visual literacy and an understanding of historical precedent enables you to better communicate your ideas to the world, maximizing your impact.
-Graduating film and video studies students can articulate their vision, pitch their creative works, collaborate with others, and thrive as a visual artist.
+Although filmmakers at Marlboro pursued their ideas and passions first and learned the skills to develop their craft along the way, any artistic pursuit requires a deep examination of intent and impact.
+Developing visual literacy and an understanding of historical precedent enabled students to better communicate their ideas to the world, maximizing their impact.
+Graduating film and video studies students were able to articulate their vision, pitch their creative works, collaborate with others, and thrive as visual artists.